yt-project/yt/doc/source/visualizing/plots.rst

 In this use case, the volume renderer casts a set of plane parallel rays, one for each pixel in the image.
 The data values along each ray are summed, creating the final image buffer.
+For SPH datsets, the coordinates are instead simply rotated before the axis-aligned projection function is applied.

 .. _off-axis-projection-function: